What is TACO’s community acupuncture setting?

 I’m a new patient, what do I need to know?

-You will need to fill out forms which takes about 15-20 minutes, so please come 20 minutes early to complete them.
+You will need to fill out forms which takes about 10-15 minutes, so please come 15 minutes early to complete them.
 You may also download these forms and bring the completed forms with you.
 This helps support us since it reduces the amount of paper shuffling on our end.
 The forms are in PDF format online.
 You can download them here.
+At our TACO East location, we have a self-check in and payment system that is simple to use (see the video at top of page).

 Please wear comfortable clothing.
 We use acupuncture points on the feet and legs up to the knee as well as the hands and arms up to the elbow so try to wear clothing that will allow us access to those parts of your body.
 Please try to avoid wearing tight pants or stockings that won’t roll up.

 Please don’t wear strong scents like perfume or cologne.
-Some people are either allergic or will have a hard time relaxing around these fragrances.
+Some people have extreme sensitivities, allergies, or will have a hard time relaxing around these fragrances.
 If the scent is too strong we may have to ask you to return without it before getting treatment.
+We do not intend to offend you if we enforce this policy, we just want to make the clinic a safer space for everyone.
+Thank you for understanding.

 Please eat a little something beforehand.
 Your treatment will be more relaxing and the acupuncture will have more fuel to work with!